DanielEricParker/ED_sectors/docs/src/tutorial.md

 end
 ```

-## Overview, or Big Matrices are Hard
+## Overview or: Big Matrices are a Big Problem

 This tutorial will introduce the basic functionality of the `ED_sectors` package.
 It is self-contained from a programming perspective, but assumes some knowledge of quantum mechanics.